 As an Emotional Holistic Coach, I’m fortunate that the Universe allows me to help others help themselves in a way that creates insightful, true and purposeful change.
 I fully believe that we all have the power within us to create the world we want, but it has to start with each of us discovering and loving the things that we hide about ourselves.
 Then and only then can we learn to practice non-judgment, acceptance and compassion for ourselves and others.

-I remain fascinated with the human experience and am very grateful for the amazing life I share in California with the best guy ever (my dog), Paco.
+I remain fascinated with the human experience and am very grateful for the amazing life I share in Arizona with the best guy ever (my dog), Paco.

 To contact me or to schedule an appointment, please send me an email at firstname.lastname@example.org

 If you would like to purchase a session go here